What to Do if Your Dog Has Bad Breath? A Pet Owner's Guide

 Foreign Objects

 Bad breath in dogs can also be caused by bone fragments or foreign objects lodged in their mouth.
 When foreign objects get stuck, they can potentially cause injuries to dogs.
-These can lead to infections that make a dog's breath smell bad.
+These injuries can serve as ideal spaces for bacteria to grow.

 • Pawing at the mouth.